STEM Concept: Sound and Engineering Design

 Developing and Optimizing Design Solutions

-This Storytime STEM-Pack includes all the materials you need to engage kids in science activities that explore how vibrating matter can make sound, and how sound can travel through air, water, and an object.
+This Storytime STEM-Pack includes all the materials you need to engage kids in science activities that explore how vibrating matter can make sound, and how sound can travel through an object.
 Children apply this learning to engage in an engineering design task.
-Children visit three different stations, exploring how to talk through a balloon, what happens when rocks are hit together under water, and what you can hear when you strike a metal object attached with a string to a cup held up to your ear.
-After reading the popular children’s book The Noisy Paint Box, children work in teams of four to design a communication device choosing from a combination of different types of strings and cups.
+After reading the popular children’s book The Snail and the Whale, children work in teams of four to design a communication device to help solve a problem on the speedboat out at sea.
 Included in this set, you'll find:

 - Detailed instructions (i.e., lesson plan) for the learning activities

-- 4 paper cups, 4 pieces of string, 4 paper clips, 4 metal spoons to make a spoon gong system
+- 1 paper cup, 1 piece of string, 1 paper clips, 1 metal spoon, 1 pencil, to make a spoon gong system,

 - 12 paper cups, 12 plastic cups, 12 foam cups